 Photo by Nils Rinaldis

 In terms of desirability among anglers, the striped bass comes in as a close second to the black bass.
 Stocked all year, this species is a major fixture in Smith Mountain Lake’s waters.
-In fact, the record for striped bass caught on the lake is 49.4 pounds.
+The record for striped bass caught on the lake is 49.4 pounds.

-Due to ecological concerns, there are several rules that must be followed when fishing for striped bass at Smith Mountain Lake.
-Detailed information about how to fish for striped bass at SML can be found at the website of the Virginia Department of Game and Inland Fisheries.
-Anglers should focus their efforts on the lower half of the main reservoir for best results when fishing for striped bass.
+Due to ecological concerns, several rules must be followed when fishing for striped bass at Smith Mountain Lake.
+Detailed information about how to fish for striped bass at SML can be found on the website of the Virginia Department of Game and Inland Fisheries.
+Anglers should focus their efforts on the lower half of the main reservoir for the best results when fishing for striped bass.